-Focus on modern and holistic approaches to plant health through an interdisciplinary graduate program that advances global agriculture.
+Focus on modern and holistic approaches to plant health through an interdisciplinary graduate program that advances global agriculture for the benefit of society and the environment.

 World-renowned faculty, state-of-the-art facilities, and a friendly atmosphere on the University of Minnesota St. Paul campus provide an enriching graduate experience.